ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Pulaski citizen._](https://chroniclingamerica.loc.gov/lccn/sn85033964/1880-11-11/ed-1/seq-1)

 #### 1880-11-11 &middot; Pulaski, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+einove
-der, etc., with tho point of a
+cinder, etc., with tho point of a
 pencil.
 Remove insectsifrom the
 ear by tepid water; never put a
 bard instrument into the ear.
 If